hdt80/TTT/docs/messages.md

 # Communication

-Documentation on how the device and software talk to each other
+Documentation on how the device and software talk to each other.

 ## Needs:
 - Handshake (S-\>H)